kenzo94/pulumi-auto/htw_ceteris_pulumi/README.md

 # Git
 - To work with Git please see the following steps
+1. First install Pulumi
 1. Git Clone the Repo
 2. Follow the Instructions from step 2 in Pulumi Stack to connect to the Stack
 3. Check the connection to pulumi stack: pulumi stack
+4. Install pandas and pyodbc in Virtual Enviroment of Python (If you are not familiar with virtual environment, please refer to this: https://mothergeo-py.readthedocs.io/en/latest/development/how-to/venv-win.html)
+5. The Pulumi Code can now be use!

 # Dependencies